 Configuration Mapping Dependency Kind Usage Foundation Library (Expected to be provided by the platform. (e.g. ej.api. provided->provided JAR) module) 1.6.
 7 6.
-7. Add-On Library (JAR Embedded in the firmware only, not in the Virtual De- default->default) vice 1 Add-On Library (JAR Embedded in the Virtual Device only, not in the vdruntime->default) firmware Add-On Library (JAR Embedded in both the firmware and the Virtual Device default->default;) vdruntime->default • 1 .
-6 1 .
-6 5 Platform (JPF) Platform dependency used to build the firmware and platform->platformDev the Virtual Device.
-There are other ways to select the platform (see Platform Selection) Runtime Environ- See Runtime Environment kernelapi->default ment (JAR) Application (WPK) Linked into both the firmware and the Virtual Device as systemapp->application resident application.
-There are other ways to select res- ident applications (see Resident Applications) Application (WPK) Linked into the firmware only as resident application. systemapp-fw->application , , , , , , , , , , , , , , , , , , , ,
+7. Add-On Library (JAR Embedded in the firmware only, not in the Virtual Dedefault->default) vice Add-On Library (JAR Embedded in the Virtual Device only, not in the vdruntime->default) firmware 1.6.
+1 6.
+1. Add-On Library (JAR Embedded in both the firmware and the Virtual Device default->default;) vdruntime->default -1-+C>-1-+CD Platform (JPF) Platform dependency used to build the firmware and platform->platformDev the Virtual Device.
+There are other ways to select the platform (see Platform Selection) Runtime Environ- See Define a Runtime Environment kernelapi->default ment (JAR) Application (WPK) Linked into both the firmware and the Virtual Device as systemapp->application System Application.
+There are other ways to select Sys- tem Applications (see Add System Applications) Application (WPK) Linked into the firmware only as System Application. systemapp-fw->application , , , , , ,